 Pros and cons of solar energy

-What are the pros and cons of solar energy?
 On the pros side, solar energy can reduce your electric bills, improve your property value, generate a profit, protect you against rising energy costs, and reduce your carbon emissions.
 On the cons side, solar energy doesn’t work on every roof, it may not be a smart investment if you’re about to move, it gives lower returns on investment if you have a small electricity bill, up-front costs can be high, and finding the proper installation company can be difficult.

-Top pros and cons of solar energy
+Top solar energy pros and cons

 These solar energy pros and cons are some of the top-of-mind issues for solar shoppers.
 Read on to learn about these points and other in-depth and see the full list of solar energy pros and cons.

 Benefits of solar energy: top pros to keep in mind